 Tips for Protecting Tax and Financial Documents

-Here are a few simple rules to follow when it comes to storing and protecting that sensitive information.
+Here are a few simple rules to follow when it comes to protecting and securing that sensitive information.

 1. Check the mail.